Humphrys genealogy

 3. William Kickham,

-bapt 21 Feb 1828 [Mullinahone RC par records], sp Rev. W. Mullally and Anne Mullally, see entry from here,
+bapt 21 Feb 1828 [Mullinahone RC par records], sp Rev. W. Mullally and Anne Mullally.
+See entry from here.

-died Thurles College.
+He died at Thurles College.

 4. Sr. Mary Patrick Kickham,

-Mary Anne,
+Mary Anne.

-nun, Convent of Mercy, Baggot St, Dublin,
+She was a nun, Convent of Mercy, Baggot St, Dublin.

-Superioress in the Mater Hospital, Dublin,
+Superioress in the Mater Hospital, Dublin.

-attended the Fenian's deathbed 1882.
+She attended the Fenian's deathbed 1882.

 5. James Kickham,